 Oxygen is even more common than carbon, and although not a construction material itself it may be used in combination with elements such as silicon, calcium, and aluminum, to produce carbonates, silicates or aluminosilicates (rock) as well as various ceramics.
 Silicon carbide, silicon nitride, aluminium oxide, and other covalently bonded, hard substances are used in much the same way as diamondoid, though since they may use less common elements or have more complicated chemical formulae they are more difficult and expensive to create.
-The most common of these is aluminium silicate, in the form of corundumoids (often called sapphiroids).
+The most common of these is aluminium oxide, in the form of corundumoids (often called sapphiroids).
 Nickel and iron are quite abundant in the cosmos, and see a good deal of use, especially in applications that require the set of properties unique to metals.
 Chromium, manganese, titanium and cobalt are also used in their metallic forms or as alloys with other metals, since they are relatively common.
 Copper and lead, humanity's ancient standbys, are joined by other elements such as zirconium and cerium which are cosmically abundant but tend to be found dispersed among other elements rather than in concentrated form.
 Yet more specialized applications use the so-called "rare earths", which are actually more abundant than such elements as gold or silver but were little used on Old Earth because they are dispersed rather than concentrated by typical geological processes.
 Nanotechnology's ability to sort atoms has overcome this limitation, and these metals have come to the fore.

 Some of the least common elements are created, rather than sifted from the pool of available materials.
 Nucleosynthesis, usually in deep well industrial zones (DWIZs), can produce heavier elements.
 The trade-off in point in cost at which it becomes cheaper to manufacture the element than to nanosift for it is at about the cosmic abundance of gold or tungsten, though of course this varies according to the metallicity of the local system.